jvalrog/atmega-scheduler/Readme.md

 	- `scheduler_init` is the initialization function that resets the internal array of tasks and sets initial time.
 	You call this function only once.
-	- `scheduler_set` allows you to set scheduler hours and minutes at any time (using wired push buttons for example).
+	- `scheduler_set` allows you to set scheduler hours and minutes at any time.

 - Managing tasks: